KushalPangeni/major_project/README.md

-# major_project
+# GeetSunam

 A new Flutter project.
+Music player with genre classification and recommendation to be completed within 2-3 months.

 ## Getting Started